Hamilton Cycles In Vertex-Transitive Graphs of Order 10p: Introduction

 This paper is organized as follows.
-After this introductory section, some notations, basic definitions, useful facts and the strategy of the Proof of Theorem~\ref{main} will be given in Section $2$; as a preparation, existences of Hamilton cycles of four families of graphs will be proved in Section $3$; in particular, the proof of Theorem~\ref{main} can be concluded into the non-quasiprimitive cases, that is $\Aut(X)$ contains a nontrivial normal subgroup inducing blocks of length $r$, and lastly, cases when $r\in \{ 2, 5, p\}$ and $r\in \{ 10, 2p, 5p\}$ will be dealt with in Sections $4$ and $5$, separately.
+Following this introduction, Section $2$ presents the necessary notations, basic definitions, preliminary results, and the proof strategy for Theorem~\ref{main}.
+As a preparation, existences of Hamilton cycles of four families of graphs will be proved in Section $3$.
+In particular, the proof of Theorem~\ref{main} can be concluded into the non-quasiprimitive cases, that is $\Aut(X)$ contains a nontrivial normal subgroup inducing blocks of length $r$, and lastly, cases when $r\in \{ 2, 5, p\}$ and $r\in \{ 10, 2p, 5p\}$ will be dealt with in Sections $4$ and $5$, separately.